Why pay for Zwift when you can ride on MyWhoosh for free?

 If you’re anything like me, you’ll very much appreciate the depth on the ‘why’ rather than simply the ‘what’.
 But if you just want to get on with your training and don’t care about the mechanisms - there’s no problem with just cracking on.

 Another nice touch that’s particularly useful is how you can drop into the training plan at the point of your choosing.
-Less relevant at the time of writing, but if you’re coming to this in the spring and already have your base training ticked off - it’s great that you can jump straight in with what you’re ready for.
+For example, if you're coming to this in the spring and already have your base training ticked off - it’s great that you can jump straight in with what you’re ready for.
+And yes, you can also import custom workouts from other apps.

 MyWhoosh workouts